 How to Protect Your Hair From the Sun

 Before I went on vacation, I freshened my hair with some blonde highlights.
-I knew that even a day outside sightseeing in the hot Mediterranean sun would bleach out my blonde hair, so I took a big hat and wore it everywhere I went.
+I knew that even a day outside sightseeing in the hot sun would bleach out my blonde hair, so I took a big hat and wore it everywhere I went.

 It saved my hair from disaster, but it made my head hot and sweaty, and I had to keep popping my hat off every time I posed for a picture.